ryoy531/Asm2sv/README.md

   sample5.fasta, sample5.gff
   sample6.fasta, sample6.gff

-$ /path/to/Asm2sv gfftolist -g reference_genome.gff3      #This will create query list csv
+$ /path/to/Asm2sv gfftolist -g reference.gff      #This will create query list csv
 ```
-<sup>[Note] Some genome fasta files in the tutorial directory originate from publicly available data.
-We have modified them to reduce the file sizes.</sup>
+<sup>[Note] These genome fasta/GFF files originated from soybean genomes (see citaiton).
+These data was prunned to use in this tutorial.</sup>

 The above command will create a csv file named `summary_gene_reference_genome.csv`.
 Important columns are described below:
 ####